seinecle/blog/_posts/2026-07-14-stackoverflow-ai-knowledge-pleasure.md

 Now that programming is mostly performed by AI, the worth of the coding tool you are developing is not going to be a matter of human taste and appreciation, nor depending on the web of human relations that you have developed - the communities - across years and decades.
 Instead, you now work for machines.
 This might be exagerated, after all, software pieces have always had other software pieces as key end users.
-But it is a strong and demotivating psychological factor to think that as of now, for real, humans largely rely on AI to build their software: so that decisions regarding which software tools to use increasingly delegated to AI.
+But it is a strong and demotivating psychological factor to think that as of now, for real, humans largely rely on AI to build their software: so that decisions regarding which software tools to use are increasingly delegated to AI.

 > (incidentally, this opens a vast question about the ergonomy of programming languages.
 Their raison d'être was to be intelligible to humans.
-But now, [shouldn't they be first intelligible to AI?]())
+But now, shouldn't they be first intelligible to AI?)

 ---